 The first public celebration of Jefferson's birthday was held on April 13, 1830, at the Indian Queen Tavern in Washington, with Virginia congressman John Roane presiding over the more than 150 attendees.3

-- Search for more items in the Thomas Jefferson Portal on the celebration of Jefferson's birthday
+- Search for further sources on the celebration of Jefferson's birthday in the Thomas Jefferson Portal.

 - 2. Jefferson to Levi Lincoln, August 30, 1803, in PTJ, 41:290.
 Transcription available at Founders Online.

 - 3. National Association of Democratic Clubs, Jefferson: One hundred and fifty-fourth birthday anniversary celebration, Tuesday, April thirteenth, 1897 (Washington, D.C.: N.T.
 Elliott, 1897), 3-11.